Scheduling a notebook

-When your notebook is complete and runs without errors, you can select to run a version of the notebook as a scheduled job.
-You can schedule a notebook if it started in one of the following runtime environments:
+When your notebook is complete and runs without errors, you can select to run the notebook in a job.
+You can schedule a notebook job if it runs in one of the following runtime environments:

 - All Anaconda-based environments, except for the free default environment